Chapter 2. Cell Theory

 ○ Actin filaments can form above the critical concentration.

-○ The critical concentration at the plus end, i.e., the concentration of G-actin that polymerizes or depolymerizes (Cc+), is low (strong attachment).
+○ The critical concentration at the plus end (Cc+), which is the concentration of G-actin where polymerization rate equals depolymerization rate of G-actin at the plus end, is low (strong attachment).

-○ If the concentration of G-actin is higher than Cc+ and lower than Cc-, the plus end undergoes polymerization and the minus end undergoes depolymerization.
+○ When the concentration of G-actin is higher than Cc+ but lower than Cc-, the positive end undergoes net polymerization, and the negative end undergoes net depolymerization.

 ○ Catastrophe